 In a nervous huddle we stood together as our camels were readied, one by one we were ushered to our camels, I waited patiently before I was taken to mine.
 In times of nervousness, laughter is the best remedy, and that is what we were all doing.
 I was led to my camel, got my leg over and up she went like a shot.
 I have to say, as soon as Roxy (yes I named my camel Roxy) took her first step, all that nervousness dissipated and the excitement took over again.

 Led by a new guide, a local who grew up and spent his whole life in the Desert, he knew every inch of the Desert like the back of his hand, off into the dunes we went.

-With only a few steps, I had recognised Roxy’s rhythm and quickly realised why there were so many horror stories; people were too stiff on them.
+With only a few steps, I had recognized Roxy’s rhythm and quickly realized why there were so many horror stories; people were too stiff on them.

 Anyway, here we were – I was riding into the freaking Sahara desert!

 There are really no words I can correctly articulate that would describe just how I felt at this moment.
 All I can say is it just felt surreal, I’ve had dreams that felt more real than this moment.

 As a long-term traveler, there have been many times over the years were the reality just didn’t live up to the hype, so many times I’ve just been left disappointed.
 However you will be glad to know, this was not the case for the Sahara, it was so much more than I had hoped for.
 The Sahara desert took my breath away and the ride through as the sun started to set was just so peaceful, I would go as far as saying it was the most peaceful I had ever felt; it truly felt like I had found my Zen.

 See here for Sahara desert gallery You will see what I mean.)